hexops/devlog/_posts/2021-10-17-mach-engine-the-future-of-graphics-with-zig.md

 <img class="color" alt="Mach: Game engine & graphics toolkit for the future" src="https://user-images.githubusercontent.com/3173176/137651926-3734c3b2-4875-47de-b42f-0ece854756f7.png">

-I've been working on [Mach Engine](https://github.com/hexops/mach) for about 4 months now, although it as a project is many years in the making, and I believe in the next 4-6 we'll have completion of the first key milestone: truly cross platform graphics and seamless cross compilation.
+I've been working on [Mach Engine](https://github.com/hexops/mach) for about 4 months now, although it as a project is many years in the making, and I believe in the next 4-6 months we'll have completion of the first key milestone: truly cross platform graphics and seamless cross compilation.

 ## Vision